sterling-tenn/poketwo-autocatcher/README.md

-# THIS PROJECT IS DEPRECATED
+# This project is deprecated

 It is now prefered that you use the `poketwo` module in [persona](https://github.com/rodofdiscord/persona).